coinflex-exchange/v2/source/includes/_v2_websocket.md

 }
 ```

-Documentation for the REST method for cancelling **all** open orders for the account can be found here [Cancel All Orders](#rest-api-methods-private-delete-v2-cancel-orders).
+Documentation for the REST method for cancelling **all** open orders for an account can be found here [Cancel All Orders](#rest-api-methods-private-delete-v2-cancel-orders).

-Documentation for the REST method for cancelling open orders **by market** for an account can be found here [Cancel Orders By Market](#rest-api-methods-private-delete-v2-cancel-orders-marketcode).
+Documentation for the REST method for cancelling open orders **by market** for an account can be found here [Cancel All Orders By Market](#rest-api-methods-private-delete-v2-cancel-orders-marketcode).

-In both these instances a successful action will generate the shown websocket repsonse.
+In both these instances a successful action will generate the shown repsonse in an authenticated websocket.

 ## Error Codes